yoshitomo-matsubara/torchdistill/README.md

 - [Text classification](examples/hf_transformers/text_classification.py): GLUE, etc

 For CIFAR-10 and CIFAR-100, some models are reimplemented and available as pretrained models in ***torchdistill***.
 More details can be found [here](https://github.com/yoshitomo-matsubara/torchdistill/releases/tag/v0.1.1).

+Some Transformer models fine-tuned by ***torchdistill*** for GLUE tasks are available at [Hugging Face Model Hub](https://huggingface.co/yoshitomo-matsubara).
+Sample GLUE benchmark results and details can be found [here](https://github.com/yoshitomo-matsubara/torchdistill/tree/dev/examples/hf_transformers#sample-benchmark-results-and-fine-tuned-models)

 ## Google Colab Examples
 The following examples are available in [demo/](demo/).